sdslabs/jinora/README.md

 3. Push the update.
 4. You can remove the old `INCOMING_TOKEN` config.

+##IRC

+To add IRC hook from your irc channel copy sample.slack_irc_config.json to slack_irc_config.json and modify accordingly

 ##Licence
 Jinora is licenced under the [MIT Licence](http://nemo.mit-license.org/).